 The Class A membership interests in Four Brothers Solar, LLC ("Four Brothers Solar") are held directly by Four Brothers Holdings, LLC which, in turn, is a direct, wholly-owned subsidiary of Utah Solar Holdings LLC ("Utah Solar").
-Utah Solar is a direct, wholly-owned subsidiary of Utah Solar Master Holdings LLC ("Utah Solar Master").
+Utah Solar is a direct, whollyowned subsidiary of Utah Solar Master Holdings LLC ("Utah Solar Master").
 The Class B membership interests in Four Brothers Solar are held directly by Utah Solar Holdings II LLC which, in turn, is a direct, wholly-owned subsidiary of Utah Solar Master.
-Utah Solar Master is a direct, wholly-owned subsidiary of Utah Solar Master HoldCo LLC which, in turn, is direct, wholly-owned subsidiary of Clearway Energy Operating LLC ("Clearway Operating").
+Utah Solar Master is a direct, wholly-owned subsidiary of Utah Solar Master.
+Utah Solar turn, is direct, wholly-owned subsidiary of Utah Solar Master HoldCo LLC which, in turn, is direct, wholly-owned subsidiary of Clearway Energy Operating LLC ("Clearway Operating").

-Clearway Operating is direct, wholly-owned subsidiary of Clearway Energy LLC ("Clearway Energy").
-The Class A and C membership interests of Clearway Energy, which currently represent, in the aggregate, approximately 58% of the economic interests in Clearway Energy, are held by Clearway Energy, Inc. ("CWEN"), which is also the managing member of Clearway LLC.
-The Class B and D membership interests of Clearway Energy, which currently represent, in the aggregate, approximately 42% percent of the economic interests in Clearway Energy, are held by Clearway Energy Group LLC ("CEG").
-The shares of CWEN's Class A and Class C common stock, which currently represent, in the aggregate, approximately 45% percent of the voting interests and all of the economic interests in CWEN, are publicly traded.
-The shares of CWEN's Class B and Class D common stock, which currently represent, in the aggregate, approximately 55% of the voting interests but no economic interests in CWEN, are held by CEG.
-All of the membership interests of CEG are held by GIP III Zephyr Acquisition Partners, L.P. which, in turn, is a wholly-owned subsidiary of GIP III Zephyr Acquisition Holdings, L.P. ("GIP Holdings").
+Clearway Operating is a direct, wholly-owned subsidiary of Clearway Energy LLC ("Clearway LLC").
+Clearway Energy, Inc. ("CWEN") is the managing member of Clearway LLC and owns all of the Class A and Class C membership interests of Clearway LLC, which currently represent, in the aggregate, approximately 58 percent of the economic interests in Clearway LLC.
+CEG owns all of the Class B and Class D membership interests of Clearway LLC, which currently represent, in the aggregate, in the aggregate, approximately 58 percent of the economic interests of Clearway LLC, which currently represent, in the aggregate, approximately 42 percent of the economic interests in Clearway LLC.

+CEG owns all of the shares of the Class B and Class D common stock of CWEN, which currently represent, in the aggregate, approximately 55 percent of the voting interests, but no economic interest.
+The shares of Class A and Class C common stock of CWEN, which currently represent, in the aggregate, approximately 45 percent of the voting interests {and all of the economic interests}, are publicly traded on the New York Stock Exchange under the symbols "CWEN.A" and "CWEN" respectively.